Topological phases of matter, Quantum Error Correction and Topological twist

-This paper talks about a way to look into similar phases of matter, with keeping the base theory as simple as possible.
-It would be interesting to see embedding of different TPMs in $\mathbb Z_N$ Toric codes or coupled toric codes and having non-abelian systems behave as the boundary of a trivially condensed category.
-While the theory of transition seems easy, there could still be practical hindrances to verify these behavior and to use these models for computation.
-However, a combination of twisting behavior, different phases of matter in the same lattice and coupled lattices sound like an approach with a lot of possibilities to explore.
+This paper talks about a way to look into similar phases of matter while keeping the base theory as simple as possible.
+It would be interesting to see the embedding of different TPMs in $\mathbb Z_N$ Toric codes or coupled toric codes and having non-abelian systems behave as the boundary of a trivially condensed category.
+While the theory of transition seems easy, there could still be practical hindrances to verifying this behavior and using these models for computation.
+However, a combination of twisting behavior, different phases of matter in the same lattice, and coupled lattices sound like an approach with a lot of possibilities to explore.
 There are some similarities between these phase transitions (condensation with a boundary) and condensed matter, namely Andreev's characterization/scattering.
-I believe this paper could help merge some different areas of physics and mathematics in order to have more developments in both of them.
+I believe this paper could help merge some different areas of physics and mathematics to have more developments in both of them.